AliceWonderland/hacktoberfest/README.md

 Choose one or all 3, make a pull request for your work and wait for it to be merged!

 ## Getting started
-* Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)
+* Fork this repository (Click the Fork button on the top right of this page, click your Profile Image)
 * Clone your fork down to your local machine

 ```markdown